holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 Press <kbd>N</kbd> to decline adding another field to the entry.

-Then use the arrow keys to deselect Update, but leave Delete selected.
+Then use the arrow keys to deselect `Update`, but leave `Delete` selected.
 It should look as follows:

 ::: output-block
 ```text